Qumulo/docs/_includes/content-reuse/admin-guides/external-services/connecting-kubernetes-cluster-with-containter-storage-interface-csi-driver.md

 1. For `storeRealPath`, from the root of the Qumulo file system, create a directory for storing volumes on your Qumulo cluster, for example `/csi/volumes1`.

-   {% include note.html content="Because the CSI driver doesn't create the directory listed in the `storeRealPath` key automatically, this directory must exist above the NFS export and must not be the NFS export itself." %}
+   {% include note.html content="Because the CSI driver doesn't create the directory listed in the `storeRealPath` key automatically, this directory must exist below the NFS export and must not be the NFS export itself." %}

 1. For `storeExportPath`, create the NFS export for hosting the persistent volume.